Being Called to the St. Paul’s Vestry

 What are the ongoing expectations of Vestrypersons?

-The ongoing expectations of Vestrypersons are that they act as spiritual leaders who exemplify our Rule of Life (Growing in Relationships, Growing in Service, Growing in Christ) by:
+The ongoing expectations of Vestrypersons are that they act as leaders who exemplify our mission statement (Growing in Relationships, Growing in Service, Growing in Christ) by:

 - Being faithful in attendance at corporate worship